On-line approach to off-line coloring problems on graphs with geometric representations: Subtree overlap graphs with large chromatic number

-\begin{proof} First, note that the recursion in the procedure is finite, because every call to \present{$k$, $\ell$, $m$, $A_1$, $A_2$} makes recursive calls with $k$ smaller by $1$ or with $k$ unchanged and $\ell$ smaller by $1$.
+\begin{proof} The recursion tree of calls to {\tt present} is finite, because every call to {\tt present} with first parameter $k$ and second parameter $\ell$ makes recursive calls to {\tt present} with $k$ smaller by $1$ or with $k$ unchanged and $\ell$ smaller by $1$.
+The proof of the lemma goes by induction on the recursion tree.
+That is, we prove the lemma for a particular call to \present{$k$, $\ell$, $m$, $A_1$, $A_2$}, called the \emph{current call} henceforth, assuming that the lemma holds for every recursive call to {\tt present} triggered as a result of the current call.
+Even though the current call occurs in the context of a set of vertices $P$ presented before the call, only part \ref{item:strat-A} of the statement of the lemma is concerned about $P$.
+In particular, the lemma considered just for the current call does \emph{not} assert the conditions \ref{item:A1}--\ref{item:A4} for all triples of vertices in $P\cup S$; they are to be considered at higher levels of induction.

+First, consider the case that the current call is a leaf of the recursion tree, which happens if and only if $k=1$.
+In that case, \ref{item:strat-A} is a direct consequence of how the relations $\includes$, $\overlaps$ and $\parallel$ are declared when a new vertex is presented by the procedure, and \ref{item:strat-axioms}--\ref{item:strat-colors} hold trivially, because they are concerned about a set $S$ that consists of just one vertex.

+Next, if $k\geq 2$ and $\ell=2$, then \ref{item:strat-A}--\ref{item:strat-colors} follow directly from the induction hypothesis applied to the recursive call with $k-1$ and $2m$ in place of $k$ and $\ell$.

-The proof of the properties \ref{item:strat-A}--\ref{item:strat-colors} goes by induction on $k$ and $\ell$.
-For $k=1$, the conditions \ref{item:strat-A}--\ref{item:strat-colors} hold trivially, while for $\ell=2$, they follow directly from the induction hypothesis for $k-1$ and $2m$.
-Thus assume $k\geq 2$ and $3\leq\ell\leq 2m$.
-Our call to {\tt present} makes two or three recursive calls, in which sets of vertices $S_1$, $S_2$ and $S_3$ are presented (if there is no third recursive call, then let $S_3=\emptyset$).
+Finally, for the rest of the proof, consider the case that $k\geq 2$ and $3\leq\ell\leq 2m$.
+The current call yields two or three recursive calls to {\tt present}, as a result of which three sets of vertices $S_1$, $S_2$ and $S_3$ are presented, respectively (we let $S_3=\emptyset$ if there is no third recursive call).
 Thus $A_1\cup A_2\prec S_1\prec S_2\prec S_3$ and $S=S_1\cup S_2\cup S_3$.
 The induction hypothesis \ref{item:strat-A} applied to the recursive calls implies \ref{item:strat-A} for $S$ as well as the following: